In the previous article you learned What is Intraday Trading and determined that it is suitable for you.

-Now It’s time to hunt for Intraday Trading Strategies and start making money.
+Now It’s time to hunt for the Best Intraday Trading Strategies and start making money.
 Let’s get started!

 What is a Trading Strategy?

 Trading Strategy / Intraday Trading Strategy is a set of predefined rules used by traders to buy and sell stocks.
 These rules define the entry, target, stop loss, risk to reward ratio, and position sizing of every single trade.